markbattistella/BezelKit/README.md

 ![Perfect scaling](https://raw.githubusercontent.com/markbattistella/BezelKit/main/data/ratio.jpg)

 You can use the `deviceBezel(with:)` function to pass in the margin size, and it will return the device bezel but perfectly scaled with the inner ratio.

+On iOS 26 and later, `ConcentricRectangle` does this for you, working out each corner from where the view sits on screen.

 ### Setting a Fallback Bezel Size